ninewayhandshake/capa-explorer/README.md

 - Right-click a function match to rename it; the new function name is propagated to Cutter
 - Right-click to copy a result by column or by row
 - Sort results by column
+- Create flags and flagspaces from the loaded matches
+- Automatically rename functions with capa matches based on the detected capabilities

 ![](img/plugin_interface_example_1.png)